 It’s a fact: if you want your planogram to be effective, it needs to be driven by data.
 We’ve covered that already in a past blog article, where we focused on the importance of retail analytics for your planogram.

-Essentially, in using data for your planogram, it negates any bias towards a product.
+By using data for your planogram, it negates any bias towards a product.
 Let’s take an average retailer as an example.
-There may be a desire to disregard the items that sell well but deliver low returns in favour of higher priced products which sell fewer units.
+There may be a desire to disregard the items that sell well but deliver low returns in favour of higher-priced products which sell fewer units.

 With planogram automation, while the software does allow for a balance between sales, units and cost of sales, there are rules that will prevent a space planner, or retailer for that matter, from giving more space to a product that they favour, which could be a low selling product.